Azure-Samples/azure-sql-db-developers-workshop/README.md

 ![A picture of the flow of the workshop](./docs/media/flow1.png)

-* Learn how to create a full development environment locally or via codespace
+* Learn how to create a full local development environment
-* Deploy a database and create tables with Visual Studio Code or in a codespace
+* Deploy a database and create tables with Visual Studio Code
-* Utilize a Database Project for deployment into Azure SQL Database and CI/CD flows
+* Utilize a Database Project for deployment into Azure SQL Database via CI/CD flows
 * Expose data in your database via REST and GraphQL with Data API Builder
 * Native integration with Azure Functions and other Azure Services from within the Azure SQL Database

 ## What you will be building

+You are an application developer and have been asked to create a To-do list for your company.
+This application has the following requirements:

+* Ability for users to login and create personal tasks
+* Ability to mark a task as completed
+* Ability to delete tasks
+* The database needs to detect newly created tasks for microservices integration to other systems
+* The application need to be able to translate tasks into any language

+Just a reminder, users should not be able to see other users tasks.

+### The Workshop

 In today's workshop, you will be creating an environment for database application development.
 This environment will consist of a database, a framework to expose the database, and an application front end.
 You can accomplish this task in two ways.
 First, you can run every component locally on your laptop/desktop.
 In fact, you might even have most of the required components already installed and are using daily.
 The second method is to run this development environment in a GitHub codespace.
 By forking the sample repository, you can create a codespace will all the necessary development tools preinstalled for you.
 Codespace even will allow docker in docker so that a development database can be created with a single command.